Sarama: Interpretations and associations

-Scholars, including Max Müller, Sri Aurobindo and Wendy Doniger emphasize that most references in the early Veda do not refer to Sarama as canine.
-She may be a fair-footed goddess to whom the Panis are attracted and whom they ask to be their sister.
+Scholars, including Max Müller, Sri Aurobindo and Wendy Doniger tried to make a case that—according to them—most references in the early Veda do not refer to Sarama as canine.
+In this interpretation, she may be a fair-footed goddess to whom the Panis are attracted and whom they ask to be their sister.
 It is only in later interpretations of the Vedic imagery that Sarama becomes a divine hound, who sniffs out the Panis and leads her master to them.
 According to Sri Aurobindo, the phrase in which Sarama demands food for her progeny is misinterpreted with equating Sarama's children to a dog-race born of Sarama.
 It is the reference to the Sarameya dogs – sons of Sarama – in a late hymn that cements the notion of Sarama being a dog.
+However, this interpretation has been debated, as R.V.
+10.108 clearly portrays a dog that afraid of leaping over dangerous rivers.
+Sarama also uses words playing on "mrr" and "wuf" in her final and most aggressive lines.
+This is hardly a portrait of Ushas, the unfailing goddess of dawn.

 The role of Sarama in the Rig Vedic legend leads Sri Aurobindo to say, "Sarama is some power of Light and probably of Dawn".
 She "must be a forerunner of the dawn of Truth in the human mind".
 Sarama is "the traveller and the seeker who does not herself possess [the Truth] but rather finds what is lost".
 However, about the interpretation of Sarama as canine, Sri Aurobindo adds, "The image of the hound of heaven is, however, exceedingly apt and striking and was bound to develop out of the legend".
 Max Müller relates Sarama to the Ushas, the Dawn.
 The tale of kidnapping of the cows and their recovery, he explains, is the disappearance of the bright cows or rays of the Sun.
 Sarama, the Dawn, finds them and is followed by Indra, the god of light.

 When explaining the two references in which Sarama follows the "path of Truth", Sayana calls Sarama the heavenly dog or Speech (Vāc) herself.
 The Vac-identity of Sarama is also emphasized in the Yajus-samhitas and by Mahidhara, commentator of the Vajasaneyi Samhita.
 The Brhaddevata, which speaks of Sarama's unfaithfulness, also mentions Sarama as one of the names of Vac in the middle sphere (world), where Vac is said to have three forms in three spheres.
 Sarama is also mentioned as a deity within Indra's sphere in the same text.